 A gritty, R&B-influenced beat band, Them had a hit in 1965 with Here Comes The Night, followed by one of rock’s hardiest anthems, Gloria.

-After the band’s demise, Morrison relocated to the USA where he recorded another enduring classic, Brown Eyed Girl (1967).
+After the band’s demise in 1966, Morrison relocated to the USA where he recorded another enduring classic, Brown Eyed Girl (1967).

 The track had to be censored before some American radio stations would play it.
 The objectionable lyrics “making love in the green grass behind the stadium” had to be changed to the more palatable “laughin’ and a-runnin’ behind the stadium”.